2019 The Nationals

-The 2019 The Nationals is the inaugural season of The Nationals, an electronic sports (Esports) league in the Philippines.
-The season features three titles, Dota 2, Mobile Legends: Bang Bang, and Tekken 7 with two conferences each.
+The 2019 The Nationals was the inaugural season of The Nationals, an electronic sports (Esports) league in the Philippines.
+The season featured three titles, Dota 2, Mobile Legends: Bang Bang, and Tekken 7 with two conferences each.

 Teams

 The Road to The Nationals

 The Nationals was officially launched on July 24, 2018, in a press conference.
 In the same event, the "Road to The Nationals" a series of qualification tournament to determine the players of the six franchise teams to compete in The Nationals' inaugural season was announced.
-Three qualifiers for each of The Nationals three video game titles will be held.
-These tournaments will run from August to October 2018 with the qualifying eight teams from each of the three titles competing in the final qualification tournament at the Electronic Sports and Gaming Summit 2018 to be held from October 27 to 28 at the SMX Convention Center in Pasay.
+Three qualifiers for each of The Nationals three video game titles were held.
+These tournaments ran from August to October 2018 with the qualifying eight teams from each of the three titles competing in the final qualification tournament at the Electronic Sports and Gaming Summit 2018 held on October 27 to 28 at the SMX Convention Center in Pasay.

-The winning teams and individuals (for competitors in single-player titles) will be given millions of pesos in prize money and a chance to get drafted in one of the six franchise teams of The Nationals.
+The winning teams and individuals (for competitors in single-player titles) were given millions of pesos in prize money and a chance to get drafted in one of the six franchise teams of The Nationals.

 Players

-The players of the inaugural 2019 The Nationals season will be drafted among the winners of the Road to The Nationals qualification tournaments to be held in the latter half of 2018.
+The players of the inaugural 2019 The Nationals season were drafted among the winners of the Road to The Nationals qualification tournaments held in the latter half of 2018.
 The Nationals mean to make electronic sports a professional career with players to be given monthly salaries ranging from ₱40,000 to ₱50,000 among other benefits such as team housing, physicians, healthcare, etc. Minors are eligible to compete if they have waivers from their parents consenting their participation.